purchasingtoolpak/lanyon/_posts/2017-05-12-supplier-financial-viability-template.md

 Use the financial viability template to monitor suppliers facing severe financial difficulties.
 These are vendors identified as part of a risk assessment.
 Typically for a company going into or out of bankruptcy.

 This is week five of ten templates in ten weeks.
-Be sure to check out the procurement templates from weeks one through four.
+Be sure to check out the procurement templates from weeks one through five.

 Week 1:	[sourcing strategy template]({{site.baseurl}}/2017/04/07/sourcing-strategy-template)